All Episodes

 We talk about God.

-We need to talk about that.
+We talk about love.

-And through all those words and through Luis, we talk about God.
+And through all those words and through Luis, we talk about God, our relationship with God, with second chances in life.

 And it's an honor for us.